fullmetalbrackets/blog/src/content/lifestream/movie_mission-impossible-rogue-nation.md

 rating: loved
 ---

-Possible the best Mission Impossible movie?
-It's between this and Fallout.
+Great movie, up there with Fallout as the best of the series.

 ## Previously Watched